 Richard Cook is Associate Director for Flight Projects and Mission Success at NASA’s Jet Propulsion Laboratory.
 He was appointed Deputy Director for Solar System Exploration in 2013, after having previously served as Manager and Deputy Manager for the Mars Science Laboratory Project during development and operations.
-In those capacities, he was responsible for the design, development, launch and operations of the Curiosity rover that successfully landed on Mars in August 2012.
-Prior to that, he was the Flight System Manager for the Mars Exploration Rover Project during development, and served as Project Manager during the primary science operations phase.
-He served as the Mars Surveyor Operations Project Manager during the Mars Global Surveyor and Mars '98 missions.
+In those capacities, he was responsible for the design, development, launch, and operations of the “Curiosity” rover that successfully landed on Mars in August 2012.
+Prior to that, he was the Flight System Manager for the Mars Exploration Rover Project during development and served as Project Manager during the primary science operations phase.
+He served as the Mars Surveyor Operations Project Manager during the MGS & Mars ’98 missions.
 His Mars Program involvement started with the Mars Pathfinder mission, for which he served as Project System Engineer and Mission Manager.
-He began his JPL career in 1989 working in navigation and mission design.
+Richard began his JPL career in 1989 working navigation & mission design.

-Cook received a bachelor’s degree from the University of Colorado and a master’s degree from the University of Texas at Austin.
+Mr. Cook received a Bachelor of Science degree from the University of Colorado and a Masters of Science in Aerospace Engineering from the University of Texas at Austin.